Skin Cancer Tests

 Molecular Testing

 Determining whether a growth is benign or cancerous is a subtle process, requiring a trained eye and deep experience.
-As part of the diagnostic process, our specially trained dermatopathologist performs wide-ranging molecular testing of most melanomas, for the most accurate diagnosis.
+As part of the diagnostic process, our specially trained dermatopathologists may perform wide-ranging molecular testing of skin cancers and melanomas.

 Testing for specific mutations — such as BRAF and KIT — may also be performed by molecular pathologists, leading to more specific and individualized treatment options.